Halfnelson Demo Album

 Music much closer to them, both geographically and culturally, had influenced them much more than they'd probably care to realise themselves.
 Traces of The Doors, The Mamas & The Papas, Strawberry Alarm Clock, The Beach Boys and even Jimi Hendrix could easily be found on the twelve songs that were recorded for their early demo album.

 This picture was taken right after the recording of the Demo Album, as it includes Harley Feinstein, who joined Halfnelson during the mixing of the album.
-Jim Mankey was not recruted yet as he only joined after the contract with Bearsville was realised.
+Jim Mankey was not recruted yet as he only joined after they decided to do live gigs in preparation for a possible record deal.
 On the top row Russell and Harley Feinstein.
 On the front row Ronnie and Earle Mankey, 1970.

 Joseph Fleury, one of Sparks' earliest fans, who later ran the British Fan Club and even became their personal manager for many years, described the demo album as follows: